sumittttpaul/Newspaper-PDFs/README.md

 ## Tech and Libraries Used

-These are all the libraries that has been used to build this project :-
+These are all the framework and libraries that has been used to build this project :-

 ```bash
 1. Python